SubramanyaNayak-github/Open-LLM/open_llm.md

 - [chatgpt-shroud](https://github.com/guyShilo/chatgpt-shroud) - A Chrome extension for OpenAI's ChatGPT, enhancing user privacy by enabling easy hiding and unhiding of chat history.
 Ideal for privacy during screen shares.
 - [MTEB](https://huggingface.co/spaces/mteb/leaderboard) - Massive Text Embedding Benchmark Leaderboard
 - [xFormer](https://github.com/facebookresearch/xformers) - A PyTorch based library which hosts flexible Transformers parts
-## Contributing

-This is an active repository and your contributions are always welcome!

-I will keep some pull requests open if I'm not sure if they are awesome for LLM, you could vote for them by adding 👍 to them.

----

-If you have any question about this opinionated list, do not hesitate to contact me chengxin1998@stu.pku.edu.cn.

-[^1]: This is not legal advice.
-Please contact the original authors of the models for more information.